-The Census Bureau estimates that more than 300 languages are spoken in the United States.
-The bureau divides those languages into four categories: Spanish; other Indo-European languages, which includes German, Yiddish, Swedish, French, Italian, Russian, Polish, Hindi, Punjabi, Greek and several others; Asian and Pacific Island languages, including Chinese, Korean, Japanese, Thai, Tamil and more; and "all other languages," which is a category for languages that didn't fit into the first three categories, such as Hungarian, Arabic, Hebrew, languages of Africa and languages of native people of North, Central and South America.
+The Census Bureau estimates that more than 350 languages are spoken in the United States.
+The bureau divides those languages into four categories: Spanish; other Indo-European languages, which includes German, Yiddish, Swedish, French, Italian, Russian, Polish, Hindi, Punjabi, Greek and several others.
+Asian and Pacific Island languages, including Chinese, Korean, Japanese, Thai, Tamil and more are also included.
+There is also a category for "all other languages," which is for languages that didn't fit into the first three categories, such as Hungarian, Arabic, Hebrew, languages of Africa and languages of native people of North, Central and South America.

 Clothing styles vary by social status, region, occupation and climate.
-Jeans, sneakers, baseball caps, cowboy hats and boots are some items of clothing that are closely associated with Americans.
+Jeans, sneakers, baseball caps, cowboy hats and boots are some items of clothing that are closely associated with Americans, though there have been a variety of other styles throughout the decades, according to InterExchange.
 Ralph Lauren, Calvin Klein, Michael Kors and Victoria Secret are some well-known American brands.

-American fashion is widely influenced by celebrities and the media, and fashion sales equal around $200 billion per year, according to a paper published by Harvard University in 2007.
+American fashion is widely influenced by celebrities and the media, in 2019 US Clothing and Accessories sales amounted to 24 Billion US Dollars, according to Statista.
 More and more Americans are buying fashion, electronics and more online.
-According to the Census Bureau, U.S. retail e-commerce sales for the first quarter of 2017 totaled around $98.1 billion.
+According to the Census Bureau, U.S. retail e-commerce sales for the third quarter of 2021 totalled $214.6 billion.

 American cuisine was influenced by Europeans and Native Americans in its early history.
 Today, there are a number of foods that are commonly identified as American, such as hamburgers, hot dogs, potato chips, macaroni and cheese, and meat loaf.
-"As American as apple pie" has come to mean something that is authentically American.
+"As American as apple pie", despite the dishes non-American origins, has come to mean something that is authentically American, according to the Smithsonian.